rcrio/ppa-cw3-game-of-life/README.md

 It has an easy-to-use GUI with buttons that start, stop, and reset the simulation.

-Demos are below.
+Demo is below.

 ## Privacy
-Due to university guidelines on plagiarism and collusion, the main branch containing the full code is private.
+Due to university guidelines on plagiarism and collusion, the main repository containing the full code is private.
 If you are interested in viewing the code, please let me know.

 ## Coursework Details: